 Mobile app | Available for iOS and Android devices | Free download

 8. Camera Stuff

 When it comes to shooting photos for my blog, I've got the basics.
-I have a Nikon D3400... that I barely know how to use.
-Thank god for autofocus!
-And I have my handy dandy iPhone Xs.
-Plot twist: Portrait mode is actually kind of just weird?
+I have a Nikon D3400 and I have my handy dandy iPhone Xs.
 In addition to the electronics, I have a tripod for my camera, a tripod for my phone, a wireless camera remote, and an amazing invention called SnapBridge for Nikon.
-AKA when I shoot photos on my camera, they're set to automatically download to my camera roll.
-MAGIC.
+This allows me automatically download shots from my Nikon to my phone's camera roll.

-Sure, you can buy lovely little macrame pieces from Etsy and just about any home goods store, but the great thing about this DIY is the fact that you can customize your design to match any room, any fabric, or any color scheme.
+You can buy lovely macrame pieces from Etsy and just about any home goods store, but the great thing about this DIY is the fact that you can customize your design to match any room, any fabric, or any color scheme.
 Here's what you'll need to get started:

 1. A variety of yarn

 2. A small treated tree branch

 It's best to pick out different colors, sizes, and types of yarn.
 This adds some variety to the pattern and adds depth to your design.